 Danielle Kaiser, Psy.D.

 After obtaining my Bachelor of Science in Biology from Saint Joseph's University, I received my Master of Arts and Doctor of Psychology degrees from the Institute of Graduate Clinical Psychology at Widener University.
-I have worked in several treatment settings, including three private practices, an eating disorders unit, a wraparound service agency, a college counseling center, and a residential treatment center.
-In addition to working with various anxiety disorders, depression, and relationship problems, I am particularly interested in working with women struggling with the unique challenges associated with infertility.
-Infertility can be an exhausting process that challenges you physically and emotionally and I am here to provide you with the support and understanding to help you cope.
-I also treat other women’s health issues, medical concerns, and difficulties related to motherhood.
+I provide individual therapy for adults aged 18 and older.
+In addition to working with various anxiety disorders, depression, life transitions, and relationship problems, I am particularly interested in working with women struggling with the unique challenges associated with infertility.
+Infertility can be an exhausting and isolating process that challenges you physically and emotionally and I am here to provide you with the support and understanding to help you cope.

 My approach to therapy is integrative and collaborative.
 I tailor various psychological theories and interventions to address your individual concerns.
-I primarily use strategies from cognitive behavioral, psychodynamic, mindfulness, and acceptance and commitment therapy approaches.
+I primarily use strategies from psychodynamic, mindfulness, and cognitive behavioral perspectives.
 I strive to create a nonjudgmental environment of openness, trust, and compassion to help you feel at ease.
 We will work together to help you feel better and lead a happier and more fulfilling life.